Bex Taylor-Klaus: Personal life

 Taylor-Klaus has a dog named Bullet, after their first major role in The Killing.

-In November 2016, Taylor-Klaus came out as gay on Twitter, saying: "hello my name is bex and yes the rumors are true I am gay."
-In July 2018, Taylor-Klaus came out as non-binary in a similar tweet and stated a preference for they/them pronouns.
+In November 2016, Taylor-Klaus came out as gay on Twitter, saying: "hello my name is bex and yes the rumors are true I am v gay" In July 2018, Taylor-Klaus came out as non-binary in a similar tweet and stated a preference for they/them pronouns.
+Later on the same year they eventually came out as a non-binary trans person.